nicksp/fe-codestyle/node.md

   1. [Promises](#promises)
   1. [Miscellaneous](#miscellaneous)

-## Formatting
+## General Formatting

-- Files should be encoded in **UTF-8** without BOM.
+- Files should be encoded in UTF-8 without [BOM](http://en.wikipedia.org/wiki/Byte-order_mark).
-- Use 2 spaces for indenting your code.
-Never mix tabs and spaces.
-- Use UNIX-style newlines `LF` (`\n`), and a newline character as the last character of a file.
+- Use UNIX-like line-break character `LF` - `\n`.
+- Files should end with a `LF` character.
+- One level of indentation is achieved with 2 spaces.
+Spaces are the only way to guarantee code renders the same in any person’s environment and improve readability.
+Always be consistent in your use of whitespace.
+Never mix them with tabs.
-- Clean up any trailing whitespace in your JS files before committing.
+- Clean up any trailing whitespace at the end of lines in your JS files before committing.
+Trailing whitespace is unnecessary and can complicate diffs.

+  ***Pro tip:*** use an [EditorConfig](http://editorconfig.org/) file (or equivalent) to help maintain the basic whitespace conventions that have been agreed for your code-base.
+For an example, see [the one in my Redux boilerplate](https://github.com/nicksp/redux-webpack-es6-boilerplate/blob/extended/.editorconfig).

 - Try to be explicit: **use semicolons**.
-- Limit your lines to 120 characters.
+- Lines should be no longer than 120 characters.
 - Use single quotes for strings, unless you are writing JSON.

   ```js